-Image 16: browser in "large images" style showing large sized thumbnails of graphic file types.
+Image 16: browser showing large sized thumbnails of graphic file types, with Organize > Enlarge file browser icons option enabled.
 Browser style can be set from "..."
 Style button on the right of the Tool bar, or Address bar if the Tool bar is hidden.